If you’ve been browsing around for diving watches but are turned off by the price, you should consider an Orient Mako watch.

 What customers are saying

-Many Amazon customers liked the design and style of the watch as well as its affordable price point.
+Many customers appreciate the design and style of the watch as well as its affordable price point.
 They also said the day and date was large enough to read easily.

 However, other customers complained that the bezel was difficult to turn and that the watch had problems keeping accurate time.